 Dean: Prof. Dr. Radu Câmpian (D.D)

 The priorities of the Faculty place considerable emphasis on the development of multidisciplinary skills: observation, practicals, clinical, communication, computer, team work and management skills New study disciplines have been introduced, such as: occlusology, implantology, oral pathology and dental community medicine, in accordance with international higher education criteria.
-At present, 1604 students attend the courses of this Faculty, working under the supervision of 108 academics from 14 chairs.

 FACULTY OF PHARMACY